 If you do not have a question, draw a happy face or write a funny joke so that everyone has something written on their piece of paper.

-Please remember the ground rules and do not name anyone on your paper.
+Please remember the group agreement (ground rules) and do not name anyone on your paper.

 The questions will be answered during the next class.
 Only those questions related to the curriculum will be answered.
 For example, no personal questions will be answered.